Clinton-Davis/chow/README.md

 ## UX

-My directive was to make an on line cookbook that users could find and share recipes, at the same time promote the Hotpoint brand.
-All the tools nedded to cook all the recipes the user can get from HotPoint.
+My directive was to make an online cookbook that users could find and share recipes, at the same time promoting the Hotpoint brand.
+The main focus is on 'recipes' and associating Chow and Hotpoint with good food.
+Hotpoint wants Chow to have a warm, cosy, country kitchen feel.
+Some pictures of there products, where possible.
+But selling is not the main focus.

 ### User Stories

-1. I would like to be able to look up recipes I like from the Chefs I like.
+1. I would like to be able to look up recipes from my favourite chefs.

-2. I would like to have all of my recipes I like in one place.
+2. I would like to have all of my recipes in one place.

-3. I would also like to be able to edit them if I like on the app.
+3. I would also like to be able to edit them if on the app.

-4. I would like to have my friends and family share our recipe we like so we can all enjoy them.
+4. I would like to have my friends and family share our recipies we like so we can all enjoy them.

 ---